-Rock On 2 opens at the song, Sindbad sailor, where Rock On left.
+Rock On 2 opens with the song, Sindbad sailor, where Rock On left.
 We are introduced to the different members of the band, living different lives and yet connected by their friendship.
 Aditya is seen living far-off in Meghalaya, trying to run away from an incident involving death.
 On the other hand, we have Jiya, daughter of a famous Sarod maestro, Kumud Mishra who is against fusion music.
-The movie takes on a roller-coaster ride where we see a forest fire in Meghalaya and the final coming back of the band Magik, with two new band members and the organization of a rock-concert in Meghalaya.
+The movie takes on a roller-coaster ride where we see a forest fire in Meghalaya and the final coming back of the band Magik, with two new band members and the organization of a rock concert in Meghalaya.

 The band has been performing all over India to promote their movie.
-With the demonetization of Rs500 and Rs1000 notes, the movie has received a poor response at the theatres.
+With the demonetization of Rs 500 and Rs 1000 notes, the movie has received a poor response at the theatres.
 Shraddha Kapoor has sung four songs in the movie.

 Rock On 2 Review

 Being a sequel, a lot was expected out of the movie, which is the only Bollywood movie of its kind delving into youth and the craze around forming and performing in a band.

 At the very front, the movie does average on being a sequel.
 If Rock On dealt with music and youth, it almost seems that Rock On 2 loses its touch of youth.
 We see band members dealing more with the problems around their life and that of others.
 It would not be wrong to say that Rock On 2 is more mature, but at the same time, it lacks that connection that was there in Rock On.

 “Bade Ped Ki Chhav Mein Chote Ped Nahi Ugte.”

 The reason for Farhan’s detachment from the world and living in Meghalaya has been stretched a bit too much, especially when it affects his relationship with his wife.